Selection and classification of goods and services

 We are happy to help you in the process

-Get an overview of the possibilities available to you, and how you should proceed to apply.
-The Norwegian Industrial Property Office's experts have extensive experience and know what to think about.
+Get an overview of the possibilities available to you, and how you should proceed to apply for a trademark registration.
+Experts at the Norwegian Industrial Property Office have extensive experience and know what you should think about.

 Group of people making plans using post-it notes